 - Uncanny Family Resemblance: Jo, Freddi, and Samantha look exactly like their great-grandfathers, except with longer hair.
 Turns out the girls were actually named after them.

-- Unfortunate Names: Once a book.
-Hatsnat (pronounced "Hot Snot"), Owattabatt (pronounced "Oh, what a butt"), and so on.
+- Hatsnat (pronounced "Hot Snot"), Owattabatt (pronounced "Oh, what a butt"), and so on.
 Each time, it usually gets the boys nearly killed or in trouble.
 For example, they are discovered eavesdropping on Hatsnat's plans to become great and powerful by trying not to laugh at his name, and are nearly executed by Owattabatt (a samurai) for bursting into laughter at his name.

 - A helpful servant of the Emperor in "Sam Samurai" is literally named "Silly Elephant" in Japanese.
 The samurai that guides around the boys is befuddled.

-- Weirdness Censor: The book comes with this - it not only works a Universal Translator, but it also assigns random people in the era to become friendly (when they were trying to kill them mere moments ago) and show them the land without questioning the weird garments or pale-skinned foreigners.
+- Weirdness Censor: The book comes with this — it not only works as a Universal Translator, but it also assigns random people in the era to become friendly (when they were trying to kill them mere moments ago) and show them the land without questioning the weird garments or pale-skinned foreigners.
 Exaggerated in Oh Say I Can't See when locals in 1776 don't raise questions about Rivet, Sammi's malfunctioning robotic cat.

 - We Will All Fly in the Future: In "2095", personal anti-gravity discs the size of large lapel pins are commonplace, and worth only a few cents (when a slice of pizza is over a hundred dollars).